Minimally invasive thoracic spinal fusion: Dietary rules for surgery day

 When the patient arrives at the hospital vital signs will be taken.
 Also, if needed lab work will be done.
-The patient will then be moved to a holding room with his/her family.
+The patient will then be moved to a holding room with their family.
 A nurse will then place the patient on a gurney and they will then be wheeled into the operating room.
 The anesthesiologist will then put the patient to sleep.

 Procedure

 Once in the operating room and asleep, a catheter and IV's are inserted.
 Since the spine is not being exposed, a scope is inserted into the body.
 The scope has a tiny camera on the end of it and this lets the surgeon watch the surgery as he performs it on a television.
 Usually, about five, one inch incisions are made and one 5-inch incision across the back of the hip.
 The lung is deflated and pushed aside, and a breathing tube is inserted into the deflated lung to help assist the patient in breathing.
 Once the lung is aside the surgeon removes the amount of discs needed for the fusion.
 Each patient is different in the number of discs needed to be removed.
 Bone from the patient's hip is then inserted right where the discs used to be.
 Screws are then inserted along the spine from the inside of the rib cage.
 These screws act as anchors for the rod.
 A rod is then inserted through the holes in the head of the screws.
 This is done slowly as to not aggravate the spinal cord.
 The lung is re-inflated and the breathing tube removed.
 However, a drain tube is inserted to drain excess liquid from the lungs.
 The patient is then moved to the Intensive Care Unit and then to a recovery room.